 Plastic aligners are specifically designed to fit your teeth.
 The teeth are gradually moved toward their final position by each aligner.
 Various teeth have little composite resin bumps attached to them to help the aligner grip the tooth and move it properly.

-We’ll look at the advantages and disadvantages of both clear aligners in Pakistan and braces in this article.
+We’ll look at the advantages and disadvantages of both clear aligners and braces in this article.

 Poor Vs Good Oral Hygiene

 Oral hygiene may not be a top priority for all patients.
 When they remember, they brush their teeth, but they rarely give their professions the time and care they need.
 They must understand that they need to enhance the frequency and quality of their tooth brushing before getting braces.
 If not, they can discover after treatment that their teeth have white spots on them.
 Either the spots are permanent or they require cosmetic treatment to get rid of them or hide them.

 All orthodontic patients must develop appropriate dental hygiene practices, although clear aligners will be less forgiving.
 Patients using Invisalign are less likely to develop the calcium deposits, spots, or significant gum issues that people with braces can get as a result of bad behaviors.
 Patients with Invisalign, however, are susceptible to tooth decay.